 Telemedicine — The way forward

-Telemedicine, very broadly, is the exchange of medical information from one physical location to another through electronic modes of communication with the ultimate aim of improving a patient’s clinical health.
+Very broadly, this is the exchange of medical information from one physical location to another through electronic modes of communication with the ultimate aim of improving a patient’s clinical health.
 Although still relatively in its infancy, the field has made tremendous advancements in recent years, thereby reducing barriers to optimal care in underserved areas, helping medical practitioners expand their practice reach, and enabling patients to access to high-quality care without having to travel long distances.

-What services can Telemedicine cater to?
+What services can be catered to?

 Primary care and specialist referral services